Anklebiters approaches publishing from a unique DIY perspective.

 We have been a part of the Houston community since 2013 and have formed relationships with many DIY organizers, venues, and crafters, locally and in surrounding areas.
 This can help you source services for your book, host a book release party, or even go on tour.
 We can also help you consign your work at local shops.

 As the publisher, working with our assistance, you have control over the size, cover paper, interior paper, inserts, artwork, layout, and design of your book.
 This makes your book a playground of possibilities and artistic freedom, especially if you have a fully-developed vision for your book.
 If not, we can help you find what you want, work with you closely on layout design and proofing, and provide a hands-on experience printing, cutting, and binding your book.

-Would your self-publishing project benefit from the advantages of Anklebiters Publishing?
 Is DIY or die your aesthetic?
 Do you want to get the full experience of publishing your book or zine?
-Then contact us and get a free quote.
+Then start a conversation with us today.